-The largest gains in tonnage were recorded for grain exports, followed by the growth in other dry bulk cargoes, followed by scrap.
-The largest loss in tonnage was with petroleum and liquid bulk cargo, followed by a loss of lumber.
+The largest gains in tonnage were recorded for grain exports, followed by the growth in steel, primarily steel slab.
+The largest loss in tonnage was with cement and scrap, followed by a loss of pulp and lumber.

-These changes in tonnage levels will have direct impacts on the level jobs, personal income, business revenue and state and local taxes generated by the public and private marine terminals in the Portland Harbor.
+These changes in tonnage levels will have direct impacts on the level of jobs, personal income, business revenue and state and local taxes generated by the marine terminals in the Portland Harbor.

-Table 9 compares the impacts generated by cargo and vessel activity at the Port's marine terminals in the Vancouver Harbor between 2005 and 2010.
+Table 8 compares the impacts generated by cargo and vessel activity at the Port's marine terminals in the Vancouver Harbor between 2010 and 2014.